-Students willing to launch their startup company while continuing their marketing education can do so.
+Students wishing to launch their startup company while continuing their marketing education can do so.

 - Students follow core courses to acquire the necessary credits then apply to the startup launchpad.

-- In case of successful application, they can follow up with the HEC-42 Startup launchpad courses.
+- In case of successful application, they can follow up with the HEC Startup launchpad courses.
 Should their application fail, they can go on with the marketing program curriculum.

 - Students accepted into the Launchpad follow the Launchpad courses and grab the opportunity to develop their startup project.

-For 10 weeks, students carry out a consulting project with a company they solve a strategic issue for.
+For 10 weeks, students carry out a consulting project with a company to help them solve a strategic issue.
 Students work in teams, two days a week, meet with the company and provide output along the way in landmark meetings.
 A final presentation closes the consulting mission and provides a fully-documented answer to the issue raised by the partner company.